 The continuous increase in air traffic movements as well as the additional requirement for accommodating new and emerging applications such as unmanned aircraft systems (UAS2) is placing an increased demand on both the aviation regulatory and air traffic management mechanisms.
 As a result, the airspace is becoming more complex and the demand for frequency assignments (and consequential spectrum allocations) is increasing.
 While some of this demand can be met through improved spectral efficiency of existing radio systems in frequency bands currently allocated to aeronautical services, it is inevitable that these frequency bands may need to be increased or additional aviation spectrum allocations may need to be agreed upon to meet this demand.

 The ICAO Position for the ITU WRC-19 was initially developed in 2016 with the assistance of the Frequency Spectrum Management Panel (FSMP) and was reviewed by the Air Navigation Commission at the fourth meeting of its 203rd Session on 24 November 2016.
 Following the review by the Commission, it was submitted to ICAO Contracting States and relevant international organizations for comment.
 After a further review of the ICAO Position in the light of the comments received by the Commission on 9 May 2017, the ICAO Position was reviewed and approved by the ICAO Council on 19 June 2017.
+Taking into account the results of studies within the ITU, the ICAO Position was updated and approved by the ICAO Council on [TBD June 2019].
+This document contains that updated ICAO WRC-19 Position.

 States and international organizations are requested to make use of the ICAO Position, to the maximum extent possible, in their preparatory activities for the WRC-19 at the national level, in the activities of the regional telecommunication organizations3 and in the relevant meetings of the ITU.